jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (6B) For the purposes of this Act, any amount of road user charge paid on or after the 26th day of April 1993 pursuant to section 9 of the Road User Charges Act 1977 shall be deemed to be a consideration for a supply of services in the course or furtherance of a taxable activity carried on by the New Zealand Transport Agency.
 (6C) For the purposes of this Act, the amount of any deposit specified in, and paid under, section 127A or section 144 or section 146F of the Electoral Act 1993 is deemed to be consideration (inclusive of tax) for a supply of services by the department of State that, with the authority of the Prime Minister, is for the time being responsible for the administration of the Electoral Act 1993 in the course or furtherance of a taxable activity, and that supply is deemed to take place when and if the deposit is forfeited under section 127A(3) or section 144(3) or section 146F(3) of that Act.
 (6CA) For the purposes of this Act, the amount of any deposit referred to in, and paid under, section 55 of the Local Electoral Act 2001 is deemed to be consideration (inclusive of tax) for a supply of services by the relevant local authority in the course or furtherance of a taxable activity, and that supply is deemed to take place when and if the deposit is forfeited under section 59 of that Act.
-(6D) For the purposes of this Act, where any payment in the nature of a grant or subsidy is made on behalf of the Crown or by any public authority to that payment shall be deemed to be consideration for a supply of goods and services by the person to whom or for whose benefit the payment is made in the course or furtherance of that person's taxable activity.
+(6D) For the purposes of this Act, where any payment in the nature of a grant or subsidy is made on behalf of the Crown or by any public authority to—that payment shall be deemed to be consideration for a supply of goods and services by the person to whom or for whose benefit the payment is made in the course or furtherance of that person's taxable activity.
-  (a) any person (not being a public authority) in relation to or in respect of that person's taxable activity; or (b) any person for the benefit and on behalf of another person in relation to or in respect of that other person's taxable activity, (6E) For the purposes of subsection (6D) of this section, the term payment in the nature of a grant or subsidy (a) includes
+  (a) any person (not being a public authority) in relation to or in respect of that person's taxable activity; or (b) any person for the benefit and on behalf of another person in relation to or in respect of that other person's taxable activity,—
+(6E) For the purposes of subsection (6D) of this section, the term payment in the nature of a grant or subsidy— (a) includes—
     (i) any suspensory loan or advance, when that loan or advance becomes non-repayable by reason of its conditions for non-repayment being satisfied; and
     (ii) any payment in the nature of a grant or subsidy of a kind that is declared by the Governor-General by Order in Council to be a taxable grant or subsidy for the purposes of subsection (6D) of this section, being a payment that, but for such declaration, would be excluded from this definition by virtue of paragraph (b)(ii) of this subsection:
-  (b) does not include
+  (b) does not include—
     (i) any payment of a benefit paid under the Social Security Act 1964; or (ii) subject to paragraph (a)(ii) of this subsection, any other payment made to a person where the payment is for the personal use and benefit of the person or, as the case may be, a relative (as defined in paragraphs (c) and (d) of the definition of that term in section YA 1 of the Income Tax Act 2007) of the person; or
     (iii) any payment of a kind that is declared by the Governor-General by Order in Council not to be a taxable grant or subsidy for the purposes of subsection (6D) of this section.
-(7) For the purposes of this Act
+(7) For the purposes of this Act—
   (a) every local authority is deemed to supply goods and services to any person where any amount of rates is payable by that person to that local authority:
   (b) the Chatham Islands Council is treated as supplying goods and services to a person if an amount of council dues, as defined in section 2 of the Chatham Islands Council Act 1995, is payable by the person to the Chatham Islands Council.
-(7B) For the purposes of this Act, a local authority is treated as supplying goods and services to a person if the local authority requires a contribution from the person as
+(7B) For the purposes of this Act, a local authority is treated as supplying goods and services to a person if the local authority requires a contribution from the person as—
   (a) a financial contribution that is a condition of a resource consent under the Resource Management Act 1991:
   (b) a development contribution under the Local Government Act 2002.
-(7C) For the purposes of this Act, a person who makes a contribution to a local authority is treated as supplying goods and services to the local authority to the extent that the contribution consists of land and is
+(7C) For the purposes of this Act, a person who makes a contribution to a local authority is treated as supplying goods and services to the local authority to the extent that the contribution consists of land and is—
   (a) a financial contribution that is a condition of a resource consent under the Resource Management Act 1991:
   (b) a development contribution under the Local Government Act 2002.
-(7D) For the purposes of this Act, a territorial authority is treated as supplying goods and services to a person if the territorial authority requires the person to give it land or money under the provisions of its affordable housing policy that reflect section 11 of the Affordable Housing:Enabling Territorial Authorities Act 2008.
-(7E) For the purposes of this Act, a person who gives a territorial authority land under the provisions of the authority's affordable housing policy that reflect section 11 of the Affordable Housing: Enabling Territorial Authorities Act 2008 is treated as supplying goods and services to the territorial authority.
+(7D)
+(7E)
 (8) Despite any other provision of this Act, for the purposes of this Act, if any racing betting or sports betting (within the meaning of section 5 of the Racing Act 2003) is conducted by the Board (as defined in section 5 of the Racing Act 2003), the betting must be regarded as a supply of services by the Board.
 (9)
 (10) Despite anything in this Act, for the purposes of this Act if a person pays an amount in money to participate in gambling (including a New Zealand lottery), the amount of money paid to participate must be treated as payment for the supply of services by the person, society, licensed promoter, or organiser who under the Gambling Act 2003 conducts the gambling.
-(11) For the purposes of subsection (10)
+(11) For the purposes of subsection (10)—
   (a) the terms gambling, New Zealand lottery, licensed promoter, and society have the meanings set out in section 4(1) of the Gambling Act 2003:
   (b) the term organiser means the New Zealand Lotteries Commission continued by section 236 of the Gambling Act 2003.
 (11A)
-(11B) Despite anything in this Act, for the purposes of this Act if a person pays to a casino an amount in money the money paid must be treated as payment for the supply of services by the holder of the casino operator's licence.
+(11B) Despite anything in this Act, for the purposes of this Act if a person pays to a casino an amount in money—the money paid must be treated as payment for the supply of services by the holder of the casino operator's licence.
-  (a) to purchase a chip or otherwise participate in gambling played or conducted in a casino venue; or (b) as commission for participating in gambling played or conducted in a casino venue, (11C) For the purposes of subsection (11B), the terms casino venue, chip, and gambling have the meanings set out in section 4(1) of the Gambling Act 2003.
+  (a) to purchase a chip or otherwise participate in gambling played or conducted in a casino venue; or (b) as commission for participating in gambling played or conducted in a casino venue,— (11C) For the purposes of subsection (11B), the terms casino venue, chip, and gambling have the meanings set out in section 4(1) of the Gambling Act 2003.
 (11D) Subsections (11E) to (11I) apply to a token, stamp or voucher that gives the recipient the right to receive goods and services, other than a token, stamp or voucher issued for no consideration.
 (11E) The issue or sale of a token, stamp or voucher is treated as a supply of goods and services.
 (11EA) A supply does not include the issue or sale of a token, stamp or voucher by a registered person to another registered person who subsequently issues or sells the token, stamp or voucher, unless the first-mentioned registered person is the person who supplies the goods and services on redemption of the token, stamp or voucher.
 (11F) A supply of goods and services is not treated as being made to the extent that goods and services are supplied for the redemption of a token, stamp or voucher.
-(11G) Despite subsection (11F), the supplier of a token, stamp or voucher, with a face value may treat the supply of goods and services on the redemption of the token, stamp or voucher instead of the issue or sale, as a supply of goods and services
+(11G) Despite subsection (11F), the supplier of a token, stamp or voucher, with a face value may treat the supply of goods and services on the redemption of the token, stamp or voucher instead of the issue or sale, as a supply of goods and services—
   (a) if it is not practical to treat the issue or sale as a supply of goods and services; and (b) if the supplier of the goods and services and the issuer or seller of the token, stamp or voucher are, or could be, different persons, the issuer and the supplier, or the seller and the supplier, agree, or are parties to an agreement.
 (11GA) For the purpose of subsection (11G)(b), a situation in which it may not be practical to treat the issue or sale as a supply of goods and services includes one in which the issuer or seller of a token, stamp or voucher and the supplier of the goods and services for which the token, stamp or voucher is redeemed may be different persons.
 (11H) Subsection (11G) does not apply to the extent that the consideration that is received for the supply is more than the face value of the token, stamp or voucher.
-(11I) Subsection (11G) does not apply to the supply of (a) an adhesive label, or a mark or design, that is
+(11I) Subsection (11G) does not apply to the supply of— (a) an adhesive label, or a mark or design, that is—
     (i) issued or sold by a person to another person; and (ii) affixed to, impressed on, or printed on stationery; and (iii) indicates pre-payment of the fee chargeable for the carriage of a letter, parcel, or other article; and (iv) not intended to distinguish the article to which it relates from similar articles carried by the same person:
   (b) a token, stamp or voucher that gives the recipient the right to receive services described in section 11A(2).
 (12) The disposition of a taxable activity as a going concern shall be deemed to be a supply of goods made in the course or furtherance of the taxable activity.
-(13) For the purpose of this Act, except for subsection (13B) and section 20(3), if a registered person receives a payment under a contract of insurance, whether or not the person is a party to the contract, the payment is, to the extent that it relates to a loss incurred in the course or furtherance of the registered person's taxable activity, deemed to be consideration received for a supply of services performed by the registered person
+(13) For the purpose of this Act, except for subsection (13B) and section 20(3), if a registered person receives a payment under a contract of insurance, whether or not the person is a party to the contract, the payment is, to the extent that it relates to a loss incurred in the course or furtherance of the registered person's taxable activity, deemed to be consideration received for a supply of services performed by the registered person—
   (a) on the day the registered person receives the payment; and (b) in the course or furtherance of the registered person's taxable activity:
-  Provided that this subsection shall not apply in respect of any payment received pursuant to a contract of insurance where
+  Provided that this subsection shall not apply in respect of any payment received pursuant to a contract of insurance where—
     (a) the supply of that contract of insurance is not a supply charged with tax pursuant to section 8(1) of this Act; or (b) that payment is in respect of an entitlement for any loss of earnings (being earnings within the meaning of the Accident Compensation Act 1982 or the Accident Rehabilitation and Compensation Insurance Act 1992 or the Accident Insurance Act 1998) or the Injury Prevention, Rehabilitation, and Compensation Act 2001..
 (13A) For the purposes of this Act, if a registered person receives any refund of excise duty or excise-equivalent duty paid out of the Crown Bank Account under section 41 of the Land Transport Management Act 2003, that refund is, to the extent that it relates to excise duty or excise-equivalent duty incurred for the principal purpose of making taxable supplies, deemed to be consideration received for a supply of services by that registered person in the course or furtherance of that person's taxable activity.
-(13B) For the purposes of this Act, where the amount recovered is deemed to be consideration received for a supply of services performed in the course of that insurer's taxable activity, and a supply of services is deemed to be performed on the day of the insurer's receipt of the amount.
+(13B) For the purposes of this Act, where—the amount recovered is deemed to be consideration received for a supply of services performed in the course of that insurer's taxable activity, and a supply of services is deemed to be performed on the day of the insurer's receipt of the amount.
   (a) an insurer recovers an amount (other than aggravated or exemplary damages) as a result of the exercise of rights acquired by subrogation under a contract of insurance; and
-  (b) a deduction under section 20(3)(d) has been allowed to the insurer for the payment to which the recovered amount relates
+  (b) a deduction under section 20(3)(d) has been allowed to the insurer for the payment to which the recovered amount relates—
 (14) If a supply is charged with a tax under section 8, but section 11, 11A, 11AB, 11B, or 11C requires part of the supply to be charged at the rate of 0%, that part of the supply is treated as being a separate supply.
 (14B) If part of a supply of an equity security or participatory security is the supply of a right to receive supplies of goods and services that are not exempt supplies, the supply of the right is treated as being a supply of goods and services made for a consideration.
 (15) Where a dwelling is included in a supply, the supply of that dwelling is deemed to be a separate supply from the supply of any other real property included in the supply.
-(16) Where a registered person has claimed a deduction in accordance with section 20(3) of this Act in respect of the supply of a dwelling, any subsequent supply by the registered person of will, for the avoidance of doubt but subject to subsections (17), (18), and (19)(b) of this section, be deemed to be a taxable supply.
+(16) Where a registered person has claimed a deduction in accordance with section 20(3) of this Act in respect of the supply of a dwelling, any subsequent supply by the registered person of—will, for the avoidance of doubt but subject to subsections (17), (18), and (19)(b) of this section, be deemed to be a taxable supply.
   (a) the dwelling; or
-  (b) any land or other part of the dwelling that has ceased or will by reason of the supply cease to be appurtenant to or enjoyed with the dwelling, (17) The supply of a dwelling shall, where that dwelling has been deemed to be supplied under section 21(1) of this Act and the consideration in money for the supply has been deemed under section 10(8) of this Act to be the lesser of the cost or open market value of the dwelling, not be deemed to be a taxable supply provided no deduction has subsequently been allowed under section 21F of this Act based on the lesser of the cost or open market value of that dwelling.
+  (b) any land or other part of the dwelling that has ceased or will by reason of the supply cease to be appurtenant to or enjoyed with the dwelling,—
+(17) The supply of a dwelling shall, where that dwelling has been deemed to be supplied under section 21(1) of this Act and the consideration in money for the supply has been deemed under section 10(8) of this Act to be the lesser of the cost or open market value of the dwelling, not be deemed to be a taxable supply provided no deduction has subsequently been allowed under section 21F of this Act based on the lesser of the cost or open market value of that dwelling.
 (18) Where a registered person has claimed a deduction in accordance with section 20(3) of this Act in respect of a proportion of a dwelling, the supply of that dwelling shall be deemed to be a taxable supply only to the extent that the proportion claimed bears to the whole dwelling.
-(19) A registered person who has claimed a deduction in accordance with section 20(3) of this Act in respect of the supply of a dwelling that is not used by the person principally for the purpose of making taxable supplies may, by notification to the Commissioner in such form as the Commissioner may approve made before the 1st day of August 1996, elect to treat that dwelling as being supplied by the registered person in the taxable period in which that notification is given; in which case
+(19) A registered person who has claimed a deduction in accordance with section 20(3) of this Act in respect of the supply of a dwelling that is not used by the person principally for the purpose of making taxable supplies may, by notification to the Commissioner in such form as the Commissioner may approve made before the 1st day of August 1996, elect to treat that dwelling as being supplied by the registered person in the taxable period in which that notification is given; in which case—
   (a) that supply will be treated by virtue of subsection (16) of this section as a taxable supply; but (b) without prejudice to the application of any other provision of this Act, subsection (16) of this section will not apply to any subsequent supply of the dwelling by the registered person.
 (20) A supply of services to which section 11A(1)(ma) applies is treated as the only supply of services for the consideration provided by the warrantor.